If he had gone to the government, the only thing the show’s Walter White would have qualified for was some lengthy jail time.

 Innovative work done in the chemical industry is likely to include activity that qualifies for R&D tax credits.
 Examples of the type of work that might qualify include:

-- Experimentation with chemical structures to make advancements in the field of chemical engineering.
+- Experimentation with chemical structures to make advancements in the chemical sector.

 - Developing new or improved materials for use in manufacturing.